Adding, Creating, and Using Email Aliases

 - Click Manage Accounts.

 - Under your current list of emails and aliases, click Add alias.

 - In the Email Alias text box, type the alias you want to add - observing the rules for aliases.

 - You will now receive email messages sent to the alias.

 - To make the new alias your default, preferred, and displayed email address, follow the instructions in Setting Preferred Displayed Email Address.

-CCS reserves the right to modify user selected names within our service areas for reasons such as (but not limited to) names that violate university acceptable use policies or names that conflict with an official entity or business practice at the university.
+The Division of IT reserves the right to modify user selected names within our service areas for reasons such as (but not limited to) names that violate university acceptable use policies or names that conflict with an official entity or business practice at the university.